nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/DFU_AT_commands.rst

    AT#XDFURUN=2
    OK

-Run the mcuboot-based DFU protocol:
+Run the MCUboot-based DFU protocol:

 ::